-The priority habitats proposed for protection in Faversham and its surrounding landscape are selected on the basis of their distinctiveness in the broader context of the Swale and southeastern UK.
-High priority habitats include the marine and coastal ecosystems also highlighted in the Natural Habitats map, and remaining blocks of intact woodland at Bysing Wood, the Knole and elsewhere.
+The priority habitats in Faversham and its surrounding landscape are selected on the basis of their distinctiveness in the broader context of the Swale and south-eastern UK.
+High priority habitats include the marine and coastal ecosystems also highlighted in the Natural Habitats map, and remaining blocks of intact woodland at Bysing Wood, The Knole and elsewhere.